cmonnom/Answer_DB_and_Web_App/webapp/Answer/WebContent/WEB-INF/view/docs/source/opencase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When opening a CNV, you can display a chart of the chromosome containing the CNV and create a new CNV by zooming in to the desired location.

+You can zoom in on a particular location in the chart by dragging an area with your mouse.
+To zoom out, right-click to open a contextual menu or click on the Reset Zoom button |reset_zoom|

+.. |reset_zoom| image:: img/opencase/cnv_zoom_out.png
+   :width: 100

 .. image:: img/opencase/cnv_chart.png